mozilla/fxtest-dashboard/issue-notes.md

 Instead of using jQuery's getJSON method, we can utilize Angular's `$http` service.
 This also eliminates the need for the paramaters in our API URL, as the $http service can take `params: {}` and parse them appropriately.
 ___

+# Issues Addressed

+## Issue #52

+While creating filter functionality, I decided to also address [Issue #52](https://github.com/mozilla/fxtest-dashboard/issues/52) to avoid rewriting the filters later.

+Is Assigned filter is now a checkbox.
+Uncheck All links have been added.

+## Issue #60

+Also addressing this issue to avoid later rewrite.
+[Issue #60](https://github.com/mozilla/fxtest-dashboard/issues/60)

+___